 When Karl-Friedrich Scheufele was 22 and working for his father Karl Sheufele III’s company—Chopard—he had a brainstorm.
 Chopard was known for making beautiful classic jewelry and watches, in gold; Karl-Friedrich liked to ski and wanted a watch he could wear while gliding down the slopes.
 “I needed a watch in steel, not gold,” he told his father.
 “An affordable watch, and it has to be a sports watch.”
 The resulting St. Moritz watch, launched in 1980, was a big success; 50,000 were sold before the watch was retired some 20 years ago.

 Fast forward a few decades.
-Karl-Friedrich’s son, Karl-Fritz, then 17, was interning at Chopard, now run by his father and his aunt, Caroline.
+Karl-Friedrich’s son, Karl-Fritz, then 17, spotted the vintage timepiece during a visit at Chopard headquarters, now run by his father and his aunt, Caroline.
 “I stopped by my father’s’ office and he had a St. Moritz on a table.
 I asked him ‘is that something new?’”
 When his father explained what it was, and that its time had passed, Karl-Fritz disagreed.
 “If we freshen it up it would be perfect for today.”
 Dad wasn’t convinced, but his grandfather and aunt were.
 Secretly, behind Karl-Friedrich’s back, they worked for four years to create a prototype.
 In the end, “my father couldn’t say no.”